Differential Interference Contrast (DIC) Image Segmentation and Quantification using Deep Learning

 The workflow demonstrated here uses the deep learning approach for the DIC image segmentation of cells.
 The other channels, corresponding to nuclei and mitochondria, are then segmented and quantified using dedicated recipes.
 The number of mitochondria in each cell is computed.

-If you are not familiar with the deep learning features of Amira-Avizo, please read the help for installation of deep learning models and refer to Amira-Avizo user's guide.
+If you are not familiar with the deep learning features of Amira-Avizo, please refer to Amira-Avizo user's guide.